 Some prefer a larger board, while others try to keep the management group smaller.

 Another way credit unions are drastically different than traditional banks is size; they tend to be much smaller.
 If you’re looking for a financial institution that gives you dozens of branch locations you can visit, then a credit union probably is not going to be the best choice for you.

 Even the larger credit unions only have around 300 branches, but most will only have a handful.

 Requirements to Join a Credit Union

-Another key difference between banks and credit unions are the requirements you have to meet to join a credit union.
+Another key difference between banks and credit unions is the requirements you have to meet to join a credit union.

 There are a couple of ways to be eligible to join a specific credit union:

 - Your Employer: There are a couple of ways your employer can help you join a credit union.
 In some cases, your employer may sponsor a specific credit union, and working work them gets you access to become a member.
 In other cases, a specific industry might have a credit union.
 There are credit unions that only allow members in the education field.

 - Your Home: Most credit unions are based on where you live.
-If you live in the town or county the credit union is located, then you can become a member.
+If you live in the town or county where the credit union is located, then you can become a member.

 - Your Family: Some unions allow family members of members.
 Each union will have different stances on family members.
 Some restrict it to immediate family, while others open it up a little more.

-- Your Groups: Just like with employers, there are several ways a group you’re a part of can help you get in a credit union.
+- Your Groups: Just like with employers, there are several ways a group you’re a part of can help you get into a credit union.
 If you are a member of a church, attend a school, etc. then you could be eligible for a credit union work with a group or is in the same county as the group.

 Aside from meeting one of the requirements above, joining a credit union is as simple as joining a bank.